Les Dagues Rituelles dans l'Ésotérisme-RELICS

 It is important to note that during the Middle Ages, certain esoteric and magical practices were often considered heretical by the Church.
 Individuals suspected of occult practices could be persecuted, which sometimes made the use of ritual daggers clandestine.

 The Middle Ages and the Renaissance were crucial periods for the development of ceremonial magic and esoteric practices.
-Ritual daggers were essential items in these traditions, used to symbolize power, trace magical symbols, and participate in complex rituals associated with alchemy, hermeticism, and other forms of mysticism.
+Ceremonial daggers were essential items in these traditions, used to symbolize power, trace magical symbols, and participate in complex ceremonials associated with alchemy, hermeticism, and other forms of mysticism.

 ritual dagger